 Measures

-In this example we have found a High-risk AND a Critical vulnerability.
-This has triggered the measures feature.
+In the example below, the plugin has found both a high-risk and a critical vulnerability.
+This has triggered the Measures feature.

-4. If another update round is unsuccessful, the Critical vulnerability will be escalated to Quarantine, and the High-risk vulnerability exits the process.
+- If another update round is unsuccessful, the Critical vulnerability will be escalated to Quarantine (deactivation & removal), and the High-risk vulnerability exits the process.

 What happens now?

-After communicating about the process to you we are ending the process with a final action.
+After communicating about the process & actions to the site admin, we are ending the process with a final action.

 High-risk vulnerability